seajayseajay/seajayseajay.github.io/index.md

 ## Latest news

 - I'm officially on the job market!
-I am open to academic postdoc, teaching-oriented, and tenure-track positions in linguistics (especially in the fields of morphosyntactic typology, phonetics, and/or language documentation).
+I am open to academic postdoc, teaching-oriented, and tenure-track positions in linguistics (especially in the phonetics, morphosyntax, or information structure of less-studied languages).

 ## Hello!